-The Howard Street homes, also known as the Howard-Navarro homes, are made possible through a partnership with the City of Pasadena.
-Also part of this project are the many donors, corporate partners, homeowners, and volunteers who will help build these two homes from the ground up.
+The Howard-Navarro homes, are made possible through a partnership with the City of Pasadena, generous donors and the support of hundreds of volunteers.
 When completed, these homes will transform the lives of the families for generations.
 Keep visiting this page for the latest updates on the fifth SGV Habitat project in the City of Pasadena.

 Project Stats: 2 New Homes

 This vacant slab of dirt with empty garden boxes will soon be the foundation for the the hopes and dreams of two families.

 Update – July 2, 2021 – Howard-Navarro Groundbreaking Ceremony

 As is the Habitat tradition, elected officials, donors, faith and youth partners, corporate partners, and community come together to celebrate the beginning of construction at the latest SGV Habitat homesite in Pasadena.
 Watch these videos in order to get the ultimate groundbreaking experience.

 Executive Director Bryan Wong and Frances Hardy, Director of Resource Development welcome you to the Howard-Navarro site in Pasadena.